zetifinance/main-website-2023-fork/content/pages/manufacturers.md

     accordions:
       - heading: Where can I find more in-depth information about Zeti's products and services?
-        rich_editor: If you’re a fleet operator, manufacturer or financier interested in learning more about Zeti, please get in touch at hello@zeti.group.
+        rich_editor: If you’re a fleet operator, manufacturer or lender interested in learning more about Zeti, please get in touch at hello@zeti.group.
 seo:
   ogimage: /img/henlo-cover.png